-- Plan, coordinate, and encourage research related to the skills and knowledge needed for workforce success in innovation economies including but not limited to essential workforce skills such as expert thinking, complex communication, computational thinking, inventive thinking, and self-directed learning; and topics such as skills needed by globally distributed teams working in virtual environments.
+- Plan, coordinate, and encourage research related to the skills and knowledge needed for workforce success in innovative economies including but not limited to essential workforce skills such as expert thinking, complex communication, computational thinking, inventive thinking, and self-directed learning; and topics such as skills needed by globally distributed teams working in virtual environments.

-- Develop a network among the members to identify funding opportunities and collaborate on research projects
+- Develop a network among the members to identify funding opportunities and collaborate on research projects.

 - Create partnerships among the members to explore common interests in workforce and talent development, and to examine the workforce development needs of a global knowledge society driven by technology and engage in discussion/activities that transform K-12 and higher education to strengthen the STEM pipeline.